 3. Is there a suppression issue in your case that would throw out the evidence?

 4. Did the officer follow the proper guidelines and police procedures when conducting their investigation?

 5. If there was a search warrant, did the search warrant meet the requirements set out under Chapter 18 of the Texas Code of Criminal Procedure?

 6. If DNA, Toxicology, Fingerprints, Gunshot Residue (GSR) or other law enforcement tests were conducted or administered, were the tests conducted according to their respective forensic guidelines or is there is an issue that would compromise the result?

 7. Is there an issue with the background of one or many of the State’s witnesses that would affect the credibility of their testimony?

-If you have a question or need us to start on your defense, call our Fort Worth criminal lawyer today for a free confidential consultation – 877-208-3382.
+To get started on your defense, call one of our experienced criminal defense lawyers today for a free confidential consultation – 877-208-3382.

 DEFERRED PROSECUTION & DIVERSION PROGRAMS

 Tarrant County offers many deferred prosecution and diversion programs that can help protect your criminal record and can help protect your future.
 These programs include, but are not limited to: